eriks-petrovs/GT-New-Horizons-Setup/README.md

 Download [OptiFine mod 1.7.10 HD U E7](https://optifine.net/adloadx?f=OptiFine_1.7.10_HD_U_E7.jar).
 Click `View mods` -> `Add` -> Select downloaded optifine mod file (`OptiFine_1.7.10_HD_U_E7.jar`)

 (Optional) Together with OptiFine loading screen with progress bar makes the game load slower.
-So if you prefer faster load to fancy loading screen diselect checkbox `Better Loading Screen GTNH` in mod list.
+So if you prefer faster load to fancy loading screen deselect checkbox `Better Loading Screen GTNH` in mod list.

 When the game is launched you will have to modify some graphics settings.
 Go to menu -> `Options` -> `Video settings`:
 ```